f5devcentral/f5-velos-training/docs/velos_security.rst

     state kexalgorithms [ diffie-hellman-group14-sha1 diffie-hellman-group14-sha256 diffie-hellman-group16-sha512 ecdh-sha2-nistp256 ecdh-sha2-nistp384 ecdh-sha2-nistp521 ]
     velos-1-gsa-1-active#

-You can change the ciphers offered by F5OS to clients connecting to the httpd service by using the **system security services service httpd config ssl-ciphersuite** CLI command, and then choosing the ciphers you would like to enable.
+You can change the ciphers offered by F5OS to clients connecting to the httpd service by using the **system security services service httpd config ssl-ciphersuite** CLI command and then choosing the ciphers you would like to enable.
 Be sure to commit any changes.

 .. code-block:: bash